suzzzal/Ba-Effe/README.md

-# Readme

-# 🎞️ Ba-Effe: Effervescence Creatives Repository
+# 🍬 Ba-Effe: Effervescence Creatives Repository

 Welcome to **Ba-Effe**, the design repository for **Effervescence**, the annual cultural fest of IIIT Allahabad.
 Yes, it's exactly what Ranbir Kapoor's character in Barfi could spell - if you know, you know.